 How Do You Use a Warm Compress?

-When using a warm compress or any other heat therapy devices like a heat pack, hot water bottle, and the likes, remember the following suggestions:
+When using a warm compress or any other heat treatment devices like a heat pack and hot water bottle, remember the following suggestions:

 - Avoid hurting or burning your skin with uncomfortably hot compresses.